 Mac & Cheese - Comfort Food Extraordinaire

-The delicious raw milk cheeses from Veldhuizen Cheese Farm in Dublin, Texas, available at 4.0 Cellars, continue to tempt me to prepare my favorite comfort food, Macaroni and Cheese.
-These Veldhuizen cheeses are part of the Texas Cheese and Wine Experience offered at 4.0 Cellars.
-These pairings include 5 different cheeses with 5 wines (usually 2 white and 3 red) from the 4.0 Cellars winery partners: Brennan Vineyards, Lost Oak Winery and McPherson Cellars.
-The pairings are guided by a knowledgeable 4.0 staff member, and normally last about 45-50 minutes.
-Advanced reservations are required and are typically limited to 12 people for each session, regularly scheduled at 11:30 am, 1:00 pm, and 2:30 pm daily, plus private sessions typically scheduled at 4:00 pm or after.
+Texas Cheese and Wine Experience is a special pairing offered at Texas Wine Collective, and includes 5 different cheeses with 5 wines (usually 2 white and 3 red) from the TWC winery partners: Brennan Vineyards, Lost Oak Winery and McPherson Cellars.
+The pairings are guided by a knowledgeable TWC staff member, and normally last about 45-50 minutes.
+Advanced reservations are required for the pairings that are regularly scheduled at 11:30 am, 1:00 pm, 2:30 pm, and 4:00 pm, daily.

 1 lb elbow pasta, uncooked (other shapes are OK, but make sure the pasta has “holes” in it to better hold the cheese sauce)

 2 Tbsp unsalted butter